 1965 – Winger Peter Thompson made his hundredth League appearances for the reds as we held Newcastle United to a goalless draw at St. James’ Park, remaining top of the table.

 1994 – Centre-half Mark Wright reached a century of reds outings as we drew 0-0 at Chelsea.

 1984 - Ex-Academy keeper Paul Harrison was born in Liverpool.
 He never made a first-team appearance before being released in July 2005, although he made it as far as the bench on thirteen occasions.
 He is now captaining Welsh Premier League side The New Saints.
 He is perhaps sadly best remembered as the son of one of the Hillsborough victims.

 1999 – Keeper Daniel Atherton was born in Haydock.
-He has been with the reds since the age of twelve, signing his first professional contract a year ago.
+He was with the reds since the age of twelve, being released in the summer of 2020.

 1909 - Half-back John McConnell made his reds debut as we lost 3-1 at Aston Villa, with Jack Parkinson netting our consolation from the spot.
 Joe Bache struck two of his nine goals against the reds, with Harry Hampton bagging one of his fifteen past us.

 We have faced Aston Villa in the top flight on this day in history on a further four occasions, winning three and drawing the other match.